 National Academies Press makes 5652 science books available to read online.
 These books are technical, in depth, and hardly light reading, and most importantly, they are also quite credible.
 Just choose a book and click the Full Text link in the Read box to start reading.

 Nature is the world's premier science journal.
 This site makes some of the journal's briefer "news" articles available as free, full text.
-The research articles are locked down by copyright; however you can print the citations (references) and look for them elsewhere.
+The research articles are locked down by copyright though you can print off the citations (references) and look for them elsewhere.

 Science is the US equivalent of Nature.
 It makes available some very credible science news articles on the front page of its site.
-Unfortunately, articles including research work from the magazine itself are not freely available on the web site.
-Try finding the citations (references) for these articles in our databases.
+Unfortunately, articles including research work from the magazine itself, are not freely available on the web site.
+Try taking down the references for these articles and finding them elsewhere.